-Users booking trips to Leipzig from Brno found flights 99% cheaper than the average price of flights to Leipzig.
+Users booking trips to Leipzig from Billund found flights 98% cheaper than the average price of flights to Leipzig.
 To find the cheapest price to Leipzig from your area, use momondo’s Airport-to-Airport Pricing Tool.

 According to our data, Thursday is the cheapest day to fly to Leipzig from United States.
 The lowest ticket price found for a Thursday departure recently was $641.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 Flights from United States to Leipzig on a Friday will generally be more expensive and average around $1,055.
 Keep in mind that these prices on both days could fluctuate depending on the season and the demand.

 Finding an alternative and possibly cheaper destination airport near Leipzig is possible.
-If you are planning a flight to Leipzig, consider booking flights to Dresden Arpt Airport (62 mi from Leipzig city center), Erfurt-Weimar Airport (66 mi from Leipzig city center), Berlin Brandenburg Airport (85 mi from Leipzig city center).
+If you are planning a flight to Leipzig, consider booking flights to Dresden Arpt Airport (62 mi from Leipzig city center), Erfurt Erfurt-Weimar Airport (66 mi from Leipzig city center) or Berlin Brandenburg Airport (85 mi from Leipzig city center).

-The cheapest airport near Leipzig is typically Berlin Schönefeld Airport with an average price of $620/person.
+The cheapest airport near Leipzig is typically Berlin Brandenburg Airport with an average price of $620/person.
 These prices vary based on where travelers are coming from.
 It is suggested that travelers looking to save money try momondo’s Airport-to-Airport Pricing Tool.

 Currently, Germany travel restrictions include travel to Leipzig.
 Entry restrictions